 12. We Love Thermoforming

 Thermoforming is a process by which large sheets of plastic are heated and then vacuum-forced into molds.
 This is how we create each of our custom shipping cases.
 We are the first company to create shipping and carrying cases use this method, which is why we call our products the “Original Vacuum-Formed Equipment Cases.”
-Thermoforming is a versatile process that allows us to quickly create shipping cases in virtually any configuration.
+Thermoforming is a versatile process that allows us to quickly create heavy-duty shipping cases in virtually any configuration.

 13. Durability & Beauty Are A Winning Combination